-While both offer a good standard of customer support, Active Campaign edges this section with the availability of live-chat support.
+While both offer a good standard of customer support and user experience, Active Campaign edges this section with the availability of live-chat support.

 ConvertKit Vs ActiveCampaign – Which Email Service Should You Choose?

 ConvertKit and ActiveCampaign are both excellent email marketing services.
-They either offer a free account or trial so you can try before you commit.
+They either offer a free account or a trial, so you can try before you commit.